Quantico (TV series): Development

 "I have a family member who either is a pathological liar or has been involved with a government agency my whole life.
 I've always struggled with knowing that I would never know the truth, because there is no real such thing as the truth with regard to somebody who may or may not be telling the truth.
 That struggle informed the character of Alex."He described the series as a sexy romance and a political thriller, adding "It's like, what would Die Hard be if Die Hard was weekly and was also a soap."

 Safran offered the series to ABC.
 On September 17, 2014, the network announced that it had bought the concept for a drama series from ABC Studios and Safran and produced by Mark Gordon, describing it as "Grey's Anatomy meets Homeland."
 ABC ordered a pilot on January 23, 2015, for the 2015–16 television season.
 The series was picked up from the pilot, with an initial order of 13 episodes for the 2015 network television season.
 Good ratings led ABC to pick up Quantico for a full season in October with an additional six episodes (increasing the episode count to 19), with an option for more.
 In November, the season was extended to 22 episodes.
 In March 2016, ABC announced that it had renewed Quantico for a second season, also consisting of 22 episodes.

 The series was produced by ABC Studios in association with The Mark Gordon Company and Random Acts Productions.
 Safran, Gordon, Robert Sertner and Nicholas Pepper were the executive producers, with Cherien Dabis as one of the producers.
 Safran served as the head writer of the series.
 The writing staff of Quantico consisted of Justin Brenneman, Cami Delavigne, Cameron Litvack, Logan Slakter, Gideon Yago, Beth Schacter, Jordon Nardino, and Cherien Dabis, all of whom wrote multiple episodes for the series.
 Various directors had worked on several episodes, notably Patrick Morris, Jennifer Lynch, David McWhirter, Stephen Kay and Steve Robin.
 Colleen Sharp, Nicholas Erasmus, Daniel A. Valverde, Terilyn A. Shropshire and Shelby Siegel edited multiple episodes.
 The Director of Photography was Anthony Wolberg, who provided cinematography for most episodes.
 Other cinematographers include Anastas N. Michos and Todd McMullen.
 Joel J. Richard and Joseph Trapanese wrote the music.

 In May 2017, ABC renewed the series for a third season of 13 episodes.
 The renewal was based on the international popularity of star Priyanka Chopra, who made the series a strong international seller for ABC Studios.
 As part of the renewal process, Safran stepped down as showrunner but remained as a consultant.
 The following month, it was announced that Michael Seitzman would be showrunner and that Safran would be credited as an executive producer.
 ABC canceled the series in May 2018.
+Seitzman had plans in the works for a fourth season when the series was cancelled.